OctopusDeploy/docs/docs/deployment-process/configuration-features/json-configuration-variables-feature.md

 position: 50
 ---

-The JSON Configuration Variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define your [deployment process](/docs/deployment-process/index.md).
+The JSON Configuration Variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 The JSON Configuration Variables feature updates your JSON configuration files with the values from matching Octopus variables.
 In many ways this feature works similarly to the [Substitute Variables in Files](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) feature, but uses a special matching syntax so you can update configuration nested in JSON object and array literals.